 Bracha on birth of a girl

-I read that you say hatov vehameitiv when hashem does something thats good for more than just yourself - so you say hatov vehameitiv when a boy is born cause its good for both father and mother.
+I read that you say hatov vehameitiv when Hashem does something that's good for more than just yourself – so you say hatov vehameitiv when a boy is born because its good for both father and mother.

 Brachot such as a "Hatov Vehameitiv" and "Shehecheyanu" reflect a genuine human emotion.
 Therefore, one may not recite them unless there is genuine happiness.
 On the other hand it is possible that if a new situation arose today that was a cause of happiness, one could recite these brachot.

 It is probable that in the time of the gemara and rishonim the birth of a daughter was far less significant than the birth of a son.
 It seems the cultural attitude today has changed, and for the most part people are happy when they have daughters.
 Based on this cultural difference, it is the opinion of some halachic authorities that if one relates to the birth of a daughter in the same way as the birth of a son, the response to both events should be identical.